SaffathA/SaffathA/README.md

 ## Steps to accomplish for purpose
 - [x] Learning how to code on a basic level
 - [ ] Learning how to code at a more advanced stage
-- [ ] Develop my knowledge of computer science as a whole
+- [x] Develop my knowledge of computer science as a whole
 - [ ] Decide a path in computer science
 - [ ] Preparing myself to handle future challenges
-- [ ] Developing my strengths and minimizing my weaknesses
+- [x] Developing my strengths and minimizing my weaknesses

 ## Achievements
 - tae soo do red belt
 - Part-time soccer player

 ## Education
-- Grand Blanc High School Freshman
+- Grand Blanc High School Sophmore
 - Spanish 3
 - Honors
   -   Geometry
+  -   Introductory to physical sciences
+  -   Biology
-  -   IPS
+  -   Chem
 - Ap classes
   - CSP
+  - US History
+  - Seminar
+  - Pre-calc
+  - Java

 ## Strengths
 - When interested in something I try my best to understand it